 • Franklin County Public Health purchased children’s bicycle helmets to distribute at bicycle safety rodeo events in Malone, Brushton, Chateaugay, and Tupper Lake.

 • Glens Falls Hospital will host a Complete Streets Demonstration Day in the Town of Granville in Fall 2018.
 The event will feature new, enhanced crosswalks, pedestrian signage, curb cuts, shoulder striping, and a speed feedback sign to raise awareness of traffic and pedestrian safety techniques.

 • Nathan Littauer Hospital started the Advance Radical Randy Asthma Program, which utilizes a virtual child-sized doll named Randy that can educate children on asthma, so they can take an active role in their own health.
 Randy will also be utilized as an education tool at numerous community events, health fairs and school wellness days in Fulton and Montgomery counties.

-• Warren County Public Health created a GIS mapping brochure, both on traditional paper and an online version, to highlight the recreational opportunities and resources available in the area, including local parks, trails, playgrounds, and open public spaces in Warren County.
+• Warren County Public Health created a paper and online GIS mapping brochure to highlight the recreational opportunities and resources available in the area, including local parks, trails, playgrounds, and open public spaces in the county.

 Promote Healthy Women, Infants, and Children Priority Area